CamilleBeau/Loris/modules/configuration/test/TestPlan.md

   [Manual Test]
 7. Test the breadcrumb to see if you can navigate back to the main config page.
   [Automation Test]
-8. Go back to the diagnosis trajectory configuration page and click on the subproject and project link and confirm that they bring you to the correct configuration pages.
-  [Manual Test]